Privacy Policy

 The period of time we keep your information will depend on the type of information we hold about you.
 Generally, your information will be retained while we have an ongoing relationship and for a period of time as required under specific legislation relating to the type of information held.

-Refer to Clause 4 and 5 on information we collect and store from You.
+Refer to “What information do we collect?” and “How do we use your Personal Information?” for more details on information we collect and store from You.
 You can contact Us if you have specific questions pertaining to your information.
 There is no fee to ask Us for Your personal information.
 We try to respond to Your personal information requests within 30 days after You ask Us for it.
 Before We give You the information, We will need to confirm Your identity.
 In some cases, We may refuse access or only give You access to certain information.
 If We do this, We’ll write to You explaining Our decision.

 We might contact You periodically or prompt You to update Your personal information when You log into the App.
 You can find information on how to contact Us under the Contact Us section of this Privacy Policy.